DaveBackus/Data_Bootcamp_Book/py-fun2.md

 * The line that follows is indented exactly four spaces.
 * If there's code after this, we would typically leave a blank line in between.
 That's convention, not necessity. -->

 Note that `item` changes value as we go through the loop.
-It's a variable who value actually varies.
+It's a variable whose value actually varies.

 We say here that we **iterate** over the items in the list and refer to the list as an **iterable**:  that is, something we can iterate over.
 The terminology isn't important, but that's what it means if you run across it.